-A Democrat, Congresswoman Kaptur is the senior woman member in the House, having served 15 terms.
-She is currently 13th in seniority among the 435 Members of the House and next year will rank first in seniority among Democrats on the powerful House Appropriations Committee.
+A Democrat, Congresswoman Kaptur is the senior woman member in the House, having served 17 terms.
+She is currently 8th in seniority among the 435 Members of the House and ranks first in seniority among Democrats on the powerful House Appropriations Committee.

 The daughter of a Polish-American, working-class family, Congresswoman Kaptur has mirrored the bootstrap nature of her district.
 Her family ran a small grocery and her mother also worked at Champion Spark Plug, where she helped organize the workers into an auto trade union.

 Ms. Kaptur began her public career as an urban policy adviser to President Carter.
 She and her colleagues crafted numerous bills on housing and urban development, including the Community Reinvestment Act.
 In 1982, while she was pursuing a Ph.D. at MIT, she was recruited by local Democratic Party leaders to run against the incumbent Republican, whom she defeated in an upset that attracted national attention.